-In an environment where interest rates are still low, many companies are choosing to purchase equipment using their existing bank line of credit, a traditional term loan or, in some cases, cash.
+Many companies are choosing to purchase equipment using their existing bank line of credit, a traditional term loan or, in some cases, cash.
 But you may not realize that a loan can be structured as more than just interest, term and principal.

 - Structuring a balloon payment at the end of the term loan can add cash flow benefits and provide a hedge against gains and losses on a sale in a volatile used equipment market.

 - An interest-only component at term inception can allow the new piece of equipment to ramp up in performance and allow you to ramp up your cash outlays.

 - Qualifying for 100 percent financing of your equipment acquisition can allow you to gain financing without concern for a loan-to-value calculation and a cash down payment.

 A creative loan can help control infrastructure costs, better leverage working capital, preserve cash flow and effectively manage equipment obsolescence.